Clanton working to fix longtime issues with water meters

 CLANTON, Ala.
-(WIAT) — City leaders in Clanton are working to fix issues with water meters that have had incorrect readings for years that have cost the city over $100,000.
+(WIAT) — City leaders in Clanton are working to fix issues with water meters that have had incorrect readings for years and will cost the city over $100,000 to fix.

 As a result of this problem, many city residents will now be seeing an uptick in their water bill prices.
 Some could be seeing more than $50 in hiked fees to their monthly bill.